 The Olive Tree Programme

-Of the 58 Palestinians and Israelis who have graduated, the majority achieved high marks in their degrees; several have won further scholarships to undertake postgraduate study, including some at City; others have won graduate placements in business and finance; and yet others have become skilled professionals and prominent figures in their communities.
-Several have become successful journalists with media organisations broadcasting in Arabic, Hebrew and English.
+Of the 58 Palestinians and Israelis who passed through the Programme, the majority achieved high marks in their degrees.
+Several have won further scholarships to undertake postgraduate study, including some at City, while others have attained graduate placements in business and finance, and yet others have become skilled professionals and prominent figures in their communities.
+A number of them have become successful journalists with media organisations broadcasting in Arabic, Hebrew and English.

 The Olive Tree Middle East Forum

-The Olive Tree Middle East Forum was designed to satisfy the appetite that many shares to learn about and discuss topical issues in a manner that reaches behind the media headlines reaches behind the media headlines and grapples with the complex philosophical and ethical issues involved.
+The Olive Tree Middle East Forum ran in parallel with the scholarship programme over many years.
+It was designed to satisfy the appetite of many City students, in addition to the Olive Tree scholars, and others from around London, to learn about and discuss topical issues relating to the Middle East in a manner that reaches behind the media headlines and grapples with the complex philosophical and ethical issues involved.

-Among the speakers that participated in the Forum are: Roger Cohen (The International Herald Tribune), Jeremy Brown (BBC), Jon Snow (Channel 4), Afif Safiah (Palestinian diplomat), Aharon Bregman (King's College London), Dr Maha Azzam (Chatham House), Lord Mark Malloch-Brown (FTI Consulting and former UN Deputy Secretary General), Rabbi Herschel Gluck (Arab-Jewish Forum), Abdel Bari Atwan (former editor in chief of al-Quds al-Arabi), Sir Tom Phillips KCMG (former British Ambassador), Lyse Doucet (BBC Presenter and Chief International Correspondent), Dr Ahmad Khalidi (Senior Associate Member of St Antony's College, Oxford), Robert Lowe (Deputy Director of the Middle East Centre at the London School of Economics), Professor David Newman (Dean of the Faculty of Humanities and Social Sciences and Professor of Geopolitics at Ben Gurion University), Sir Vincent Fean (former British Consul-General, Jerusalem) and Mina Toksoz (Standard Bank).
+Among the speakers that participated in the Forum are: Roger Cohen (The International Herald Tribune), Jeremy Brown (BBC), Jon Snow (Channel 4), Afif Safiah (Palestinian diplomat), Aharon Bregman (King's College London), Dr Maha Azzam (Chatham House), Lord Mark Malloch-Brown (FTI Consulting and former UN Deputy Secretary General), Rabbi Herschel Gluck (Arab-Jewish Forum), Abdel Bari Atwan (former editor in chief of al-Quds al-Arabi), Sir Tom Phillips KCMG (former British Ambassador), Lyse Doucet (BBC Presenter and Chief International Correspondent), Dr Ahmad Khalidi (Senior Associate Member of St Antony's College, Oxford), Robert Lowe (Deputy Director of the Middle East Centre at the London School of Economics), Sir Vincent Fean (former British Consul-General, Jerusalem), Dr Tarak Barkawi, Dr Shane Brighton and Mina Toksoz (Standard Bank).